JordanSpencerWu/jordan-wu-deprecated-2/src/books/2018/the-art-of-seduction.md

 Revive the old images, the symbols, the expressions that will stir memory.

 Never see a separation or sacrifice as final.
 With a little drama and planning, a victim can be retaken in no time.

+#### Playbook

+Attraction comes before seduction.

+Attraction is not a choice.

+Leader of men.
+When you lead the men, the woman will follow.

+Convey lack of interest.
+As you demonstrate value and an utter lack of neediness, she will start to open up to you.

+She must become invested in this interaction, and then rapport must be established.
+Attraction is useful to bait her into investing.

+When she demonstrates value in an attempt to win you over, reward her with indicator of interest, then bait her again as the process repeats.

+They want a man who can keep it real.
+A girl needs to feel that she is getting to know the real you and that takes time.

+The security she feels from being with a strong man is a primary factor in her unconscious sexual selection strategy.

+A woman will almost always choose the man with higher value and a stronger frame.
+The only factor that counteracts this phenomenon is her level of investment in you.

+You are the prize, you are the one being chased, and you decide whether this will go to the next level and the next phase.

+The idea is to get her hoping that she's good enough to quality for you.

+Be natural and confident when touching, touching is one way that alpha males like you demonstrate their dominance.

+Comfort is not only trust and time; it is also compliance.

+The compliance threshold is the point of the interaction where she realizes that she has more fun if she complies.

+The game is played in comfort.